 Individuals who donate to charitable organizations may only take a tax deduction if they itemize their deductions on their personal tax return.

-Just as when starting a for-profit business, there are steps you must take to facilitate how to incorporate a nonprofit organization successfully and ensure you comply with all the rules to legally operate the organization.
+Similar to starting a for-profit business, there are steps you must take to incorporate a nonprofit organization successfully and ensure you comply with all the rules to legally operate the organization.
 Below is an overview of the process.

 Elements of a nonprofit business plan might include: